rick-r/marriage-figaro-norway/captions.md

 de' miei più fidi,
 e con più ricca pompa
 rendervi appien felici.

 (Marcellina si trovi.)
 Andate, amici.

+(I said I'd do it, and I will, as long as we finish shooting today.)

+Er.
+Yes, sounds great, and I promise we'll have a huge party with everyone there.
+But first we have to finish the shoot!

+(go find marcellina) (aside to Basilio)
-I said I'd do it, and I will, as long as we finish shooting today.
-And we'll have to run it past Marcellina for Health & Safety of course...
+//And we'll have to run it past Marcellina for Health & Safety of course...

+Let's go!

+CHERUBINO
+perdono

 SUSANNA:
 Egli è ancora fanciullo!
 Give him a break!

 IL CONTE:
 Men di quel che tu credi.